-Riverside Branch of Inglewood: Jennifer White, Campus Director, and Student Accessibility Resources Coordinator (SARC): 4130 Mennes Ave, Riverside, CA 92509 | (951) 228-9922
+Riverside Branch of Inglewood: Collen Meyer, Dean of Student Affairs, and Student Accessibility Resources Coordinator (SARC): 4130 Mennes Ave, Riverside, CA 92509 | (951) 228-9922

 Additional Information available in the section titled Student Accessibility Resources.

 Our History

 Spartan College of Aeronautics and Technology was founded in Tulsa, Oklahoma as Spartan School of Aeronautics by W.G.
 Skelly, President of Skelly Oil Company, on September 27, 1928.
 He established Spartan Aircraft Company and formed the corporation which built Tulsa Municipal Airport (now called Tulsa International Airport).
 Mr. Skelly was convinced that air transportation would come of age and bring with it a need for skilled aircraft technicians and pilots; therefore, Spartan School of Aeronautics offered both mechanic and flight courses.